opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The main prerequisite software for Dovetail are Python and Docker.

-In the CVP test suite for the Danube release, Dovetail requires Python 2.7.
+In the OVP test suite for the Danube release, Dovetail requires Python 2.7.
 Python 3.x is not supported at this time.

 Use the following steps to check if the right version of python is already installed,